JetBrains/lincheck/docs/topics/operation-arguments.md

 ## What's next

-`MultiMap` implementation uses a complex `j.u.c.ConcurrentHashMap` data structure as a building block, the internal synchronization of which significantly increases the number of possible interleavings, so it may take a while to find a bug.
+* `MultiMap` implementation uses a complex `j.u.c.ConcurrentHashMap` data structure as a building block, the internal synchronization of which significantly increases the number of possible interleavings, so it may take a while to find a bug.
 Considering the `j.u.c.ConcurrentHashMap` implementation correct, you can speed up the testing and increase the coverage with the [modular testing](modular-testing.md) feature for the model checking mode.

+* Learn how to test data structures that set access [constraints](constraints.md) on the execution, such as single-producer single-consumer queues.